fatso83/node-redis-dist-job-queue/README.md

 ## How it works

- * Register tasks that can be performed, giving each task an ID and a JavaScript function.
+ * Register tasks that can be performed.
+Each task definition lives in its own node module.
  * When you submit a processing job, you choose which task to run and supply a resource ID.
 If that resource ID is already being processed, the job will not run.